1924 Los Angeles pneumonic plague outbreak: Rat extermination

 Following the Los Angeles outbreak, the City of Los Angeles began a citywide rat and ground squirrel extermination program.
-On November 15, Doctor Walter Dickie announced an ordinance requiring Los Angeles residents to maintain a clean household.
+On November 15, Dickie announced an ordinance requiring Los Angeles residents to maintain a clean household.
 Violations could result in the destruction of said private property, a consequence that devastated Mexicans.
 A committee dedicated to the eradication of rats received $250,000 in funding between November 1924 and July 1925 and $500,000 between July 1925 and July 1926.
 The city established a rat bounty and infected rats were found Downtown, in Beverly Hills, and at the harbor.
 The city lifted houses 18 inches above the ground and ripped off their siding to allow stray cats and dogs to eat infected rats.
 Buildings were also sprayed with hydrogen cyanide, rodenticide, and sulfur.
 Health officials also burned lumber, clothing, and garbage.

 Today, only 5 to 15 cases of the plague are reported annually in the western United States, and naturally occurring pneumonic plague is practically nonexistent.
+The risk of death in people with any type of plague in the United States is approximately 11%.